By Pallavi Bhattacharya

 Through the smooth flowing touch of Reiki, these traditional mindsets and inhibitions between husband and wife are gently eradicated.
 Sex becomes a fulfilling and holistic experience for the woman.

 “For instance when husband or wife put their hands on the other’s heart, head or stomach there is an energy flow which brings the couple together.
-In this beautiful bonding both partners feel so much loved that there is a natural positive shift in the relationship between the two.”
+In this beautiful bonding, both partners feel so much love that there is a natural positive shift in the relationship between the two.”

 “Intuitively they will learn to put the hand on the body part where the partner needs Reiki the most. (e.g., partner has had a long day at office your hand may go naturally to his shoulder).”

 The Reiki Principals

 Mikao Usui, founder of Reiki, was an admirer of Emperor Meiji’s works and in the process of developing his Reiki system summarised some of the emperor’s works into a set of ethical principles which later became known as the Reiki Principles.
 Learn them – Live by them – they are the essence for a good happy life.